Daniel-IRYIVUZE/alu-AirBnB_clone/README.md

-AirBnB clone - The console Project
+# AirBnB clone - The console Project

 This project is a simple clone of the AirBnB website.
-It implements a backend interface or console to manage program data, similar to a shell.
+It implements a backend interface or console to manage program data like a shell.
 Console commands allow users to create, update, destroy objects, and manage file storage.

 ## Project Structure
 - Implemented a parent class (BaseModel) to handle future instances' initialization, serialization, and deserialization.